Parenting

 Meela Imperato

-Photo of a small girl sitting on her mom's back, outstretching her arms.
-The background is a blurred trees.
+Photo of a small girl sitting on her mom's back

 For families built through egg donation, acknowledging and honoring the egg donor can be a meaningful way to celebrate your child’s conception story.
 While every family’s approach will be different, here are five thoughtful ways to recognize the important role your egg donor played in helping create your family.